anamendes23/github_workshop/README.md

 ## Start the Workshop

-Now that you've made a copy, you can use your file to work through the workshop steps.
+Now that you've made a copy, you can use your file to work through the workshop steps in [Instructions.md](./Instructions.md).
 It will be more fun to do this with a friend, but you can also easily learn the commands by yourself.